Extending the application of the LCSR method to low momenta using QCD renormalization-group summation. Theory and phenomenology: Conclusions

-Especially the measurement of the BESIII experiment \cite{Redmer:2018uew} provided data with an unprecedented accuracy below $Q^2=1.5$~GeV$^2$.
-Using this data set in combination with previous data of the CELLO \cite{Behrend:1990sr} and CLEO \cite{Gronberg:1997fj} Collaborations, we obtained a reliable estimate for the twist-six contribution $\delta_\text{tw-6}^2=1.61 \times 10^{-4}$\,GeV$^6$ using $\delta_\text{tw-4}^2=0.19$\,GeV$^2$ from ~\cite{Bakulev:2002uc} and keeping the conformal coefficients $b_2$ and $b_4$ within the BMS domain. \item In the second step, we used these parameters to extract the most trustworthy regimes of the conformal coefficients ($b_2,b_4$) by applying additional constraints from the data and the most recent lattice calculations of $b_2$.
+(ii) In the second step, we used these parameters to extract the most trustworthy regimes of the conformal coefficients ($b_2,b_4$) by applying additional constraints from the data and the most recent lattice calculations of $b_2$.
 To be precise, we determined the $1\sigma$ and $2\sigma$ error ellipses of the data and combined them with the lattice constraints of \cite{Bali:2019dqc} at the NNLO, and N$^3$LO level.
 Combing these constraints in the most stringent way, we found that the crossing point of the middle value of the N$^3$LO lattice range of $b_2$ with the long axis of the BMS domain \cite{Bakulev:2001pa} of the ($b_2,b_4$) values, defines a DA, marked by the symbol \GrayW{\ding{115}}, that agrees with the employed data at the $1\sigma$ level.

-\item Employing this DA as nonperturbative input, we performed a twin-calculation of the TFF in FAPT/LCSR and in FOPT/LCSR in order to quantify the advantage of including the radiative corrections via RG summation.
+(iii) Employing this DA as nonperturbative input, we performed a twin-calculation of the TFF in FAPT/LCSR and in FOPT/LCSR in order to quantify the advantage of including the radiative corrections via RG summation.
 The corresponding TFF curves are shown in Fig.\ \ref{fig:pionFF-strips} in terms of a grey and a red curve, respectively.
-One appreciates that the FAPT result reproduces the data in a momentum range starting below $1$~GeV$^2$ and extending up to 5.5~GeV$^2$ at the level of an overall accuracy of $\chi^2_\text{ndf}=0.57$. \item The FAPT/LCSR TFF result for the platykurtic pion DA \cite{Stefanis:2014nla}, shown as a black dashed line in Fig.\ \ref{fig:pionFF-strips}, follows closely the grey curve and the BMS strip (in green color) of predictions though this DA has a unimodal profile in contrast to the bimodal shapes of the BMS DAs.
+One appreciates that the FAPT result reproduces the data in a momentum range starting below $1$~GeV$^2$ and extending up to 5.5~GeV$^2$ at the level of an overall accuracy of $\chi^2_\text{ndf}=0.57$.

+(iv) The FAPT/LCSR TFF result for the platykurtic pion DA \cite{Stefanis:2014nla}, shown as a black dashed line in Fig.\ \ref{fig:pionFF-strips}, follows closely the grey curve and the BMS strip (in green color) of predictions though this DA has a unimodal profile in contrast to the bimodal shapes of the BMS DAs.
 This can be traced to the values of their inverse moments that almost coincide.
-For the discussion of the properties of this DA, we refer to \cite{Stefanis:2020rnd}. \end{itemize}
+For the discussion of the properties of this DA, we refer to \cite{Stefanis:2020rnd}.